owxiang/ghostchat/README.md

 ## Future Work

-- Slack integration for notification.
+- Slack integration for notification of new whisper or echo.
-  - eEchoes quoting whispers is implemented on Telegram.
+  - Managed to implement it on Telegram.
 <img width="438" alt="Screenshot 2023-09-07 at 10 24 21 AM" src="https://github.com/owxiang/ghostchat/assets/22820037/c95a1e93-dfe0-42f5-aaa9-b0ef780f2cc7">